boostercloud/booster/docs/chapters/04_features.md

 }
 ```

-> [!NOTE] **Think twice wether you really need fully open GraphQL endpoints in your application**, this might be useful in the development phase, but we recommend to **avoid exposing your endpoints in this way in production**.
+> [!NOTE] **Think twice if you really need fully open GraphQL endpoints in your application**, this might be useful during development, but we recommend to **avoid exposing your endpoints in this way in production**.
 Even for public APIs, it might be useful to issue API keys to avoid abuse.
-Booster easily scales to any given demand, but scaling also increases the cloud bill!
+Booster is designed to scale to any given demand, but scaling also increases the cloud bill!
 (See [Denial of wallet attacks](https://www.sciencedirect.com/science/article/pii/S221421262100079X))

 #### Simple Role-based authorization